lamaabdeldayem/Walking-Stick/README.md

 This project aims to design a walking stick for visually impaired people, equipped with features to enhance mobility and safety.
 The walking stick is activated/deactivated using a button and includes obstacle detection and fall detection functionalities.

-🖇️ Checkout the LinkedIn post [LinkedIn Post](https://www.linkedin.com/posts/activity-7286376346631467008-uVzF?utm_source=share&utm_medium=member_desktop)
+🖇️ Checkout our project representation [LinkedIn Post](https://www.linkedin.com/posts/activity-7286376346631467008-uVzF?utm_source=share&utm_medium=member_desktop)

 ---